Your messaging is arguably the biggest contributing factor to your website conversion rate.

 Where Wynter can focus on getting you insights on clarity, distraction, motivation, and hesitation, FiveSecondTest is really excellent at testing just the clarity of your messaging.

-Also, it can work well if you’re looking to perform market research and conduct concept testing before launching a page.
+Also, it can work well if you’re looking to perform market research and conduct concept testing before launching a landing page.

 3. On-site polls

-With an on-site poll, you’re getting very specific feedback, but only from random visitors (so you can’t assume they’re a certain title or your ideal customer).
+With an on-site poll, you’re getting very specific feedback, but only from random visitors (so you can’t assume they’re a certain title or your ideal target customer).

 Of course, there are pros and cons here.

 A big pro is that anonymous feedback is sometimes the most honest.
-So if you phrase your questions correctly (which we’ll cover in a section below), then you can get rich insights that are hard to find elsewhere.
+So if you phrase your questions correctly (which we’ll cover in a section below), then you can get rich insights that are hard to find with any other messaging testing method.
 But then there’s the issue of anonymity and also selection bias; not everyone will fill out a survey on a website.
 In fact, only a small subset of visitors do.

 So you have to take your insights with a grain of salt, realizing that those who choose to respond to surveys may not represent the thoughts of your whole audience.

 I also love to use them on informational pages like blog posts.
 This helps me ideate new topics, but also craft articles that contribute to the top line instead of just traffic.

-4. Heat maps
+4. Heat Maps

 Heatmaps let you see where people click on a page, where they scroll, and where their mouses hover.

-This is a less precise way to gauge your copywriting effectiveness, but one easy way to identify unengaging copy, especially on a long form sales page, is to see how far people are scrolling down and when they drop off.
+This is a less precise way to gauge your copywriting effectiveness, but one easy way to identify an unengaging copy, especially on a long form sales page, is to see how far people are scrolling down and when they drop off.

 If there is a sharp dropoff after a specific section, it may help to re-write that section of the page and see if it helps people move further towards the CTA.